liaoherui/AccuSNV/README.md

 ### Version: V1.0.0.3 (Last update on 2025-06-18)
 -------------------------------------------------

-Note: This tool is powered by Lieberman Lab SNV calling pipeline - [WideVariant](https://github.com/liebermanlab/WideVariant).
+Note: This tool is powered by Lieberman and Key Lab SNV calling pipeline - [WideVariant](https://github.com/liebermanlab/WideVariant).

 ## Install